Duff Goldman: Professional career

-Cookbooks

-Goldman has written three cookbooks: Ace of Cakes: Inside the World of Charm City Cakes, Duff Bakes: Think and Bake Like a Pro at Home, and Super Good Baking for Kids.

-Other televised appearances

 In 2022, Goldman competed in season seven of The Masked Singer as "McTerrier" of Team Good.
 After the performance of Loverboy's "Working for the Weekend", McTerrier's mask accidentally came off and he had to shield his head while the panelists shielded their eyes until a crew member had to run out and put the mask back on.
 He was the first to be eliminated.

 Goldman is a judge on several Food Network cooking competitions, such as Holiday Baking Championship, Spring Baking Championship and Kids Baking Championship.
 He co-hosted the last show with Valerie Bertinelli from seasons 1-12, and with Kardea Brown in season 13.

-Duff has appeared in Guy's Grocery Games - most notably the Season 25 Episode 18 episode titled Delivery: All-Star Hanukkah, in which he competed against Aaron May and Eric Greenspan, and the judges were Antonia Lofaso, Catherine McCord, and Jonathan Waxman.
-All of whom are of Jewish descent, except for Ms. McCord, whose husband is Jewish.
+Duff has appeared in Guy's Grocery Games - most notably the episode titled Delivery: All-Star Hanukkah, in which he competed against Aaron May and Eric Greenspan, and the judges were Antonia Lofaso, Catherine McCord, and Jonathan Waxman, all of whom are of Jewish descent, except for Ms. McCord, whose husband is Jewish.

 Personal life

 As of 2021, Goldman lives in Los Angeles, California.
 He played bass guitar in an indie-rock band called "...soihadto...".
 He later became the bass player in the band Foigrock (a play on foie gras and rock and roll).
 He states his alternate dream job would be to perform as a bass player with the band Clutch.
 Goldman has made a wedding cake for Clutch's lead singer, Neil Fallon.
 In addition, Fallon's younger sister and Goldman's friend from college, Mary Alice Fallon-Yeskey, works at Charm City Cakes as the office manager.

 Goldman is Jewish and enjoys giving back to the community.
 In an interview with Hillel: The Foundation for Jewish Campus Life, Goldman said "Tzedakah is very important to me.
 I’ve been so fortunate with everything that has happened to me, it would be a crime not to give back."
+On September 25, 2019, Goldman spoke at Cornell University, discussing the importance of Jewish identity and tzedakah in his life.

 In 2012, Goldman lost toes in a motorcycle accident.

-On April 2, 2018, Goldman proposed to Johnna Colbry, whom he later married.
-On September 25, 2019, Goldman spoke at Cornell University, discussing the importance of Jewish identity and tzedakah in his life.
-On August 8, 2020, the couple announced they were expecting their first child, expected in January 2021.
+On April 2, 2018, Goldman proposed to Johnna Colbry, whom he later married in January 2019.
 In January 2021, their daughter was born.
+In March 2026, their son was born.